funvill/funvill.github.io/_posts/2013-02-03-raspberry-pi-and-the-gpio-pins.md

 layout: single
 title: Raspberry PI and the GPIO pins
 date: 2013-02-03 20:35
-categories: blog, [Arduino, cosm, data logger, Development, home automation, Raspberry PI, raspberypi]
+categories: Arduino, cosm, data logger, Development, home automation, Raspberry PI, raspberypi
 ---
 This week I have been playing with the <a href="http://www.raspberrypi.org/">Rapberry PI</a>, <a href="http://www.python.org/">Python</a> and the <a href="http://pypi.python.org/pypi/RPi.GPIO">Python GPIO pins library</a>.